JustinHurley/InterviewPrep/Problems/17-LetterCombinationsOfAPhoneNumber.md

+---
+tags:
+- math
+- backtracking
+- depth_first_search
+- recursion
+---

 ### 17. Letter Combinations of a Phone Number

 Link: [here](https://leetcode.com/problems/letter-combinations-of-a-phone-number/)

-#### Topics
-- Combinations
-- Backtracking
-- DFS
-- Recursion
-- String building

 #### Problem
 Given a string containing digits from 2-9 inclusive, return all possible letter combinations that the number could represent.
 Return the answer in any order.